-BOARD REPRESENTATION

-Number of board members Percentage of the board on the board (CEO, CFO, SID and Chair) Number in executive management Percentage of executive management
+BOARD REPRESENTATION 2 Sex/gender representation Number of board members Percentage of the board Number of senior positions on the board (CEO, CFO, SID and Chair) Number in executive management Percentage of executive management Men 6 75% 3 6 67% Women 2 25% 1 3 33% Ethnicity representation White British or other White (including minority-white groups) 8 100% 4 8 89% Black/African/Caribbean/Black British - % 1 11% and Judith will assume the position of Chief Financial Officer.
+The Nomination Committee Report on pages 128 to 132 sets out the processes that was followed for new appointments and succession planning.

-Sex/gender representation

-Men 6 75% 3 6 67%

-Women 2 25% 1 3 33%

-Ethnicity representation

-White British or other White (including minority-white groups) 8 100% 4 8 89%

-Black/African/Caribbean/Black British - % 1 11%

-2. The gender and ethnicity data for the Board and other management groups, was captured through a combined process of self report where the data is not already captured in our HR systems.
+The gender and ethnicity data for the Board and other management groups, was captured through a combined process of self report where the data is not already captured in our HR systems.